-Data breaches hurt patients, medical practices and businesses.
+Data breaches hurt patients, medical practices, and businesses.
 Complying with HIPAA is of the most importance, but breach investigations are much more likely to occur than HIPAA audits.
 Why would you say?
 Well, there is only one federal agency that conducts HIPAA audits, while many federal and state agencies enforce data breach penalties.
 Data breaches can also turn into very expensive lawsuits.

-While we believe HIPAA is very important, and we provide the tools and reports to report on your compliance, we do believe that focusing in protection against data breaches provides the best value for our customers.
+While we believe HIPAA is very important, and we provide the tools and reports to report on your compliance, we do believe that focusing on protection against data breaches provides the best value for our customers.

-Black Market Value: a credit card number is worth $1 in the black market, a patient record is worth $50 or more.
+Black Market Value: a credit card number is worth $1 in the black market, and a patient record is worth $50 or more.
 (Source: FBI Health Care Risk Notification, April 2014).

 About 81% of healthcare organizations allow employees to connect their personal devices to their network, but only 21% scan the devices for threats before letting them access network resources.
 (Source: Ponemon survey of healthcare organizations).